 For further information on the immigration implications for Tier 2 workers of changes to salary, the Government’s Furlough Scheme and redundancy, see our separate briefing note.

 Services for sponsors have also been affected.
-For example, the service for Non-Premium A-rated sponsors to make eligible priority requests has been suspended from 7 April 2020 and has been reinstated from 5 October 2020 with reduced capacity.
+For example, the service for Non-Premium A-rated sponsors to make eligible priority requests was suspended from 7 April 2020 and has been reinstated from 5 October 2020 with reduced capacity.

 13. Global Talent applicants